 Orphans & Vulnerable Children Major/Minor

-Whether you are interested in working with refugees, foster children, orphans, or in anti-trafficking efforts, Taylor University's Orphans & Vulnerable Children major (OVC) will equip you to address the multi-faceted problems facing vulnerable children.
-This program is designed to provide a theoretical grounding in child development, sociological factors, and global health issues, as well as immersive learning experiences that will allow you to competently serve the physical, spiritual, and emotional needs of these children.
+Whether you are interested in working with refugees, foster children, orphans, or in anti-trafficking efforts, Taylor University’s Orphans & Vulnerable Children major (OVC) will equip you in best practices designed to serve vulnerable children in global and local contexts by meeting emotional, physical, and spiritual needs.

 In two specialized monitoring and evaluation classes, you will consult with local and global organizations about the effectiveness of their work.
 Join in the data collecting and analysis process, and discover data-informed techniques that will help you best assess the quality of care intervention.